 |'Allo.
 My name is Inigo Montoya ...|

 The Princess Bride is one of my all-time favorite films.
-Like many others, my favorite character is Inigo Montoya, the revenge-seeking Spaniard swordmaster.
+Like many people, my favorite character is Inigo Montoya, the revenge-seeking Spaniard swordmaster.
 Mandy Patinkin, who played Inigo, is, to my view, one of the greatest living actors in the world today.

 I'm well into writing the second adventure now.
 It's great fun for me to write.